uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Now that Node.js is installed, you can open a Node.js console by typing `node` in the command line.

-We can now log `Hello, World!` in the Node.js console using the `console.log` method.
+We can now output `Hello, World!` to the Node.js console using the `console.log` method.
 Type the following into the console and hit <kbd>Return</kbd>:

 ```js